panthap2/updated-headline-generation/README.md

 To obtain the full headline and body texts, you will need to map the ids back to the NewsEdits corpus using the following components: `DB SOURCE`, `ARTICLE ID`, `OLD HEADLINE VERSION INDEX`, `NEW HEADLINE VERSION INDEX`, `OLD BODY VERSION INDEX`, and `NEW BODY VERSION INDEX`.

-We have also provided ids and metadata for a larger corpus of examples in `XXX`.
+We have also provided ids and metadata for a larger corpus of examples in `supplementary_data`.
+This includes the data we used for training and evaluating a classifier for data filtering as well as the unfiltered updated headline generation data.

 Additionally, we include annotations from human evaluation in `XXX`.
 These are represented using the following structure: